Capital Management Holdings Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 Debt collection agencies like Capital Management Holdings often use multiple phone numbers and may contact you from a different telephone number to increase the chances of reaching you.
 If the answer is yes, then you are receiving calls from a known Capital Management Holdings number.
 You may be a victim of Capital Management Holdings phone harassment.
 The list above is not all the phone numbers that Capital Management Holdings uses.
-The calls can be from a different number, and it still be Capital Management Holdings calling you.
+The calls can be from different phone numbers, and it still be Capital Management Holdings calling you.
 Contact our office right away so we can start the process to stop Capital Management Holdings from calling you illegally.
 Above all, no one should live with harassment!

 Cease and Desist Letters: How to Stop Harassing Calls